 Where is Anthony Templet now?
 The son from Netflix's I Just Killed My Dad

-Anthony Templet was just 17-years-old when he made a 999 call admitting to the murder of his dad Burt Templet in June 2019.
-What at first glance appeared to be a cold-blooded killing, later turned out to be a more complex and dark case than authorities and the public ever suspected.
-With kidnapping, abuse and isolation all linked to the crime in question.
-As viewers tune in to learn the full story on Netflix, we've given an update on Anthony Templet's status today and whether he served time for his dad's death.
+Anthony Templet was just 17 years old when he made a 999 call admitting to the murder of his dad Burt Templet in June 2019.
+What at first glance appeared to be a cold-blooded killing, later turned out to be a more complex and dark case than it first seemed, with kidnapping, abuse and isolation all linked to the crime in question.

 Where is Anthony Templet now?

-At the end of the 3-part documentary, Anthony tells the camera that living a normal life from now on is his number one focus: "It's very important to feel in control of your life.
+However, at the end of the three-part documentary, Anthony tells the camera that living a normal life from now on is his number one focus: "It's very important to feel in control of your life.
 You get your freedom stripped from you in jail, and it just kind of made me realise that.
 And, you know, it's kind of what I value - I value it a little bit more...
 I just want to be normal.
 Just want to live normally and be happy and just move on."

 What did Anthony Templet do?